nickdichev/huffman-elixir/blog_posts/blog_01.md

 This post is the first in a series which will be exploring powerful, although seemingly basic, features of the Elixir programming language which make implementing the Huffman algorithm a breeze.
 Some of features we will look into are: binary pattern matching, iolists, and recursion.

 This post will serve as an introduction to the Huffman algorithm and the data structures we will be using to implement the the algorithm.
+You can find the full code with comments, typespecs, and tests on [Github](https://github.com/nickdichev/huffman-elixir).

 ## Introduction